backstage-technical-services/hub/Contributing.md

 internet and check each tool individually.

 Apps we currently have installed:
-* Notifications of new issues, merge requests and comments in the `#service-gitlab` channel
+* Notifications of new issues, merge requests and comments in the `#service-github` channel
-* Notifications of pipelines in the `#service-gitlab` channel
+* Notifications of CI pipelines in the `#service-ci` channel
 * Notifications of production errors in the `#service-bugsnag` channel
 * Notifications of full site backups in the `#service-backups` channel